nimh-dsst/ndx-photostim/README.md

 This will produce documentation in `./docs/build`, which can be accessed via the `./docs/build/html/index.html` file.

-### API docs
+### API

-To generate documentation for the Python API, we use Sphinx and a template from ReadTheDocs.
+To generate documentation for the Python API (stores in `./api_docs`), we use Sphinx and a template from ReadTheDocs.
 API documentation can be created by running
 ```angular2svg
 sphinx-build -b html api_docs/source/ api_docs/build/
 ```
 from the home folder.
 As with the specification docs, documentation is stored in `./api_docs/build`.
-Select `./api_docs/build/html/index.html` to access the API documentation in a website format.
+Select `./api_docs/build/index.html` to access the API documentation in a website format.

 This extension was created using [ndx-template](https://github.com/nwb-extensions/ndx-template).